Outdoor play doesn’t need to stop once the sun sets. These kids’ outdoor activities to do in the dark can be fun and exciting for all!

 Embrace the darkness with your kids and experience the outdoors in a new way!

-A few useful tools:
+A few useful tools to consider: